Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Background

-The EM algorithm \citep{EMHartley1958, EM1977} is a very powerful technique of latent variable models. \cite{EMWu1983} corrected the flaw in the proof of the procedure, and afterward, its consistency is better stated.
-Denote observed data as $\X \in \mathcal{X}$, latent variables as $\Z \in \mathcal{Z}$ and parameter as $\btheta \in \bTheta$, with joint probability function, could be pdf or pmf, $f(\X, \Z|\btheta)$ and marginal probability function $f(\X|\btheta)$.
-To maximize the marginal likelihood function,
+The EM algorithm \citep{EMHartley1958, EM1977} is a powerful technique to latent variable models.
+It shows better stated consistency after \cite{EMWu1983} corrected the flaw in the original proof of the procedure.
+Denote observed data as $\X \in \mathcal{X}$, latent variables as $\Z \in \mathcal{Z}$ and parameters as $\btheta \in \bTheta$, with joint probability $f(\X, \Z|\btheta)$ and marginal probability $f(\X|\btheta)$.
+To maximise the marginal likelihood,

-an iterative algorithm is applied to derive the conditional expectation of the log-likelihood, followed by a maximization step for a sequence of estimators $\{\widehat{\btheta}^{(t)}\}$.
-The limit of the sequence, the EM estimator $\widehat{\btheta} = \lim_{t \rightarrow \infty} \widehat{\btheta}^{(t)}$, is the Maximum Likelihood Estimator (MLE) of marginal distribution, which enjoys asymptotic results such as unbiasedness and efficiency.
+the EM algorithm, applied to the conditional expectation of log-likelihood followed by a maximisation step, generates sequences of estimators $\{\widehat{\btheta}^{(t)}\}$.
+The EM estimator, which is the limit of the sequences $\widehat{\btheta} = \lim_{t \rightarrow \infty} \widehat{\btheta}^{(t)}$, is exactly the MLE.
+Due to the preferred property, the EM algorithm becomes a widely-used technique, but it relies on the prerequisite of a finite conditional expectation of log-likelihood.
+If the conditions are violated, the EM algorithm does not work because of the failure in the ``E" step.
+The log-Cauchy Mixture Model, provided in Simulation \ref{Simulation:logCauchy}, is an example whose log-likelihood expectation is infinite, where the EM algorithm is inapplicable.

+Other numerical issues also lead to problems.
+Bayesian Segment Regression (BSR) in Simulation \ref{Simulation:BayesianSegmentRegression} has finite posterior expectation but without analytical expression, rendering its numerical solution computationally intractable, which implies the EM algorithm not suitable for BSR.